ATLauncher/discord-bot/README.md

 ## Docker

 This repository contains support for Docker.
-Simply run `docker build` to build a Docker image ready to use.
+Simply run `docker build -t atlauncher/discord-bot` to build a Docker image ready to use.

 Alternatively we have an automated build running on our Docker Hub repo at
 <https://hub.docker.com/r/atlauncher/discord-bot/> accessed with identifier `atlauncher/discord-bot`.